matthiscock/minicamapi/docs/source/api-export.rst

       Authorization : 'bearer ' + token

    Post:
-      Files (as a zip or whatever pleases yourselves)
+      Project Json or XML (or whatever your preference is) Includes the number of files which will come up

    Returns:
       Json { response } (success or fail)